 (a) A certificate granted by the Board shall be effective for three to five years, beginning July 1st of the first fiscal year in which the virtual school enrolls students, unless revoked pursuant to M.G.L. c.
 71 § 94 and 603 CMR 52.12.
 If no students are attending a Commonwealth of Massachusetts virtual school within 19 months from the date the certificate was granted, the certificate will be null and void, unless an extension is granted by the Commissioner.

-(b) Should the Board elect to award fewer than the number of certificates specified under M.G.L. c.
-71 § 94, in any given cycle, the Board may grant those certificates not awarded in subsequent application cycles in addition to the number of certificates scheduled to be awarded and notwithstanding any limitations on the number of new certificates authorized in such year.

-(c) The Board may award any certificate revoked or returned to the Board in subsequent application cycles in addition to the number of certificates scheduled to be awarded and notwithstanding any limitations on the number of new certificates authorized in such year.

-(d) Private and parochial schools shall not be eligible for status as a Commonwealth of Massachusetts virtual school.
+(b) Private and parochial schools shall not be eligible for status as a Commonwealth of Massachusetts virtual school.
 If members of an applicant group are on the governing board or management of a private or parochial school that plans to close or closes around the time of seeking a certificate, it creates a rebuttable presumption that the private or parochial school seeks a certificate for the purpose of securing public funding.
 To rebut this presumption, the applicant group must establish facts sufficient for the Department to determine that funding is not the primary reason they are seeking a certificate while the private or parochial school is closing.
 In making a determination, the Department will compare the governance, management, and other characteristics of the private or parochial school and the governance, management, and other characteristics of the Commonwealth of Massachusetts virtual school, including but not limited to curriculum, student body, staff, leadership, location, and the financial plan for the virtual school.

 (5) Conditions for Opening New Commonwealth of Massachusetts Virtual Schools.
 Certificates shall be awarded subject to the conditions listed in 603 CMR 52.04, and any additional conditions that the Board or Department may specify.
-The Board may temporarily waive such conditions and award a certificate, provided that the applicant submits adequate written assurance that all such conditions will be met prior to the opening of the virtual school.
-If a new virtual school fails to comply with any specified condition prior to the opening of the virtual school, the Commissioner may prohibit the virtual school from opening.

 Upon receiving a certificate, the virtual school must successfully complete the opening procedures process specified by the Department.
 This process begins with the awarding of a new certificate by the Board and ends in the following June when the virtual school submits a draft Accountability Plan to the Department.
 Opening procedures requirements include, but are not limited to, the following: